How To Get Vehicle Loan To Buy Used Car for Social Distancing?

 A vehicle which is about 3-5 years old, is the best buy.
 Check the vehicle’s odometer to compare the number of kilometres it has run against the year of manufacturing.
 Next, check the engine.
 It should start smoothly.
 For example, a good engine will not emit any black or blue smoke during acceleration.
 Also, check for oil spouts from the exhaust and other leaks.
 Examine the wear and tear of the tyres, including the Stepney, to know whether you need to change them.

 Make sure your ownership of the vehicle before applying for a loan.
 Get the registration certificate which proves the ownership of the car.
-The engine and chassis number should match with that on the registration papers.
+The engine and chassis number should match that on the registration papers.
 Get a lawyer to help with all legal documents so that any mishaps or accidents related to the vehicle, before the date of actual purchase, do not become your liability.

 Check for the vehicle’s value in the insurance policy.
 Look for prior accident claims.
-If accident claims have been filed, check the status of no-claim bonus.
+If accident claims have been filed, check the status of the no-claim bonus.
 This factor will help you in negotiating the price.
-The insurance certificate is must for transferring ownership.
+The insurance certificate is a must for transferring ownership.

-A vehicle requires oil change, and other services regularly.
+A vehicle requires an oil change, and other services regularly.
 Ask the owner for service records.
 The best thing to do after buying a second-hand car or bike is to let take it for a service.
 It will take care of all wear and tear.
 Remember, a well-serviced vehicle will provide a smoother and safer ride.

 You will have to transfer the insurance to your name.
 As for the process, you need to contact the insurance company.
 NCB is given to the insured and not the insured vehicle.
-Hence, on transfer of the vehicle, the insurance policy can be transferred to the new owner but not the NCB.
+Hence, on the transfer of the vehicle, the insurance policy can be transferred to the new owner but not the NCB.

 For this, you should fill out and submit Form 29 & Form 30, issued by the RTO in the jurisdiction you live in.
 The form should be signed by both the previous owner and you.
-If the vehicle is registered in a different jurisdiction from yours, then an NOC from that jurisdiction’s RTO will help speed the process.
+If the vehicle is registered in a different jurisdiction from yours, then a NOC from that jurisdiction’s RTO will help speed the process.
 This registers the transaction, and you will need it to get the used car loan approved.

-The process of buying a used car is more time consuming than buying a new vehicle but is recommended for first time car owners and for people who don’t are on a limited budget.
+The process of buying a used car is more time consuming than buying a new vehicle but is recommended for first-time car owners and for people who don’t are on a limited budget.
 Apart from checking the model and body, you need to research the factors mentioned above.
 It will ensure you are getting the best vehicle within your budget.
 Do not compromise on your safety by saving on services and repairs.
 With Muthoot Capital, you can get the funds as a loan you need to buy used cars, and ensure they are safe to drive.
-Our loans come with low interest rates, hassle-free procedures, and faster approval processes.
+Our loans come with low-interest rates, hassle-free procedures, and faster approval processes.